JustAnotherHeroRiding/What-The-Key/Song Key.md

 ##### 12. **Key Filter**
 - Filter songs by the key they were written in, going back to the main point of the website #DONE
 ##### 13. **Mode**
 - Mode indicates the modality (major or minor) of a track, the type of scale from which its melodic content is derived.
-Major is represented by 1 and minor is 0.
+Major is represented by 1 and minor is 0. #DONE
 ##### 14. **Decade**
 - We can get the release year and filter songs by the decade